hasura/agent-reliability-tool/README.md

 - `report_path`: Path to save the reliability report
 - `advanced.repeat_count`: Number of repetitions for repeatability testing
 - `advanced.max_tokens_per_call`: Maximum tokens per LLM call

+## Technical Notes

+- This tool uses direct HTTP API calls to OpenAI and Anthropic instead of their client libraries to avoid potential proxy-related issues.
+- The report generation is designed to handle large responses through summarization when necessary.
+- The tool is designed to be extensible - you can modify the evaluation prompts in the `reliability_tester.py` file to adjust the criteria.

 ## Example Files